7 Secondary Triads in Root Position

 (a) Common tone connection

-*The irregularly doubled root in viio is acceptable if the chord is not functioning as a dominant.
+*The irregularly doubled root in viio is acceptable when followed by the III chord.
 When used as a dominant type chord moving to the tonic, the viio chord is found in first inversion (see Secondary Triads in First Inversion).

 (b) Non-common tone connection